Frequently Asked Questions

 How do I apply for enrollment?

 To apply, you will go to umeprep.org, click on admissions, and choose either Dallas (K-12), Duncanville Campus (K-6) or Mansfield Campus (K-6).
 Once you choose your campus, you will click on the student enrollment application, fill out and submit.
-If you have students in grades K-6, you can apply at all 3 campuses.SPECIAL PROGRAMMING
+If you have students in grades K-6, you can apply at all 3 campuses.SPECIAL PROGRAMS

 Does UME have a special education program?